-200 individuals from various communities in Benguet received free legal services in a series of legal aid events by Cordillera Career Development College's (CCDC) Community Legal Aid Center (CLAC) over the past two weeks.
+Over 200 individuals from various communities in Benguet received free legal services in a series of legal aid events by Cordillera Career Development College's (CCDC) Community Legal Aid Center (CLAC) over the past two weeks.

-Law student practitioners under the supervision of Adolfo Malingan conducted legal consultation and rights awareness in two sitios of Poblacion, Atok and in Cayapes, Kapangan on March 10, 13, and 15, respectively.
+Law student practitioners under the supervision of Judge Adolfo Malingan conducted legal consultation and rights awareness in two sitios of Poblacion, Atok and in Cayapes, Kapangan on March 10, 13, and 15, respectively.

-The legal aid activities in these three communities are part of the Sumika-sika Series, CCDC's continuing education extension program for the community which intends to enable lifelong Continue on P10 overall ranking system while its entry to the Éthical Value category ranked 35th, WURI announced the ranking at a conference in Florida, United States on May 18.
+The legal aid activities in these three communities are part of the Sumika-sika Series, CCDC's continuing education extension program for the community which intends to enable lifelong Continue on P10 overall ranking system while its entry to the Ethical Value category ranked 35th, WURI announced the ranking at a conference in Florida, United States on May 18.

-According to its website, WURI, which is now on its annual rankings, fourth evaluates the university's contributions to the society, highlighting creative and innovative approaches of universities' research and educational programs in six categories.
+According to its website, WURI, which is now on its fourth annual rankings, evaluates the university's real contributions to the society, highlighting creative and innovative approaches of universities' research and educational programs in six categories.

-Meanwhile, the Ethical Value category evaluates university programs focusing responsibility, social ethics, and integrity, "which is a more valuable approach compared to those that only consider the knowledge and skills required for material success.'
+Meanwhile, the Ethical Value category evaluates university programs focusing on social responsibility, ethics, and integrity, "which is a more valuable approach